-James Hetfield, Metallica’s singer, songwriter and of course, guitar player has made reference to his lack of formal knowledge of music theory many a time in interviews and elsewhere.
-He does mention being taught some theory by the late Cliff Burton, but it’s unlikely he spent time in a class spelling out the relative minor of F major.
+James Hetfield, Metallica’s singer, songwriter, and guitarist, has made reference to his lack of formal knowledge of music theory many times in interviews and elsewhere.
+He does mention being taught basic music theory by the late Cliff Burton, but it’s unlikely he spent time in a class spelling out the relative minor of F major.

 Simply put, some great Rock and Heavy Metal guitar players have little or no understanding of music theory.

-In order to compensate for their lack of knowledge of music theory these Rock musicians usually have very good aural skills.
+In order to compensate for their lack of knowledge of music theory, these rock musicians usually develop exceptional aural skills.
 They are able to “hear” things (either from other musicians or in their minds) and easily figure them out on their guitar.

-In the end, it’s the result that counts and, even without ‘knowing music theory’, James Hetfield has proven himself to be one of the world’s best rhythm guitar players and songwriters.
+In the end, it’s the result that counts, and, even without formally learning music theory, James Hetfield has proven himself to be one of the world’s best rhythm guitar players and songwriters.

 Nonetheless, learning music theory has many benefits for Rock guitar players.